☀️ You can fit around four to six solar panels on a standard garage roof in the UK

 The average roof size for a medium single garage in the UK is about 2.7 m x 5.5 m.

 This size can accommodate around four to six solar panels, assuming each panel has the average size of 2 m².
-With a power rating of 350 watts each, these panels could produce around 1,060 to 1,590 kilowatt hours (kWh) of electricity per year based on typical output.
+With a power rating of 350 watts each, these panels could produce around 1,060 to 1,590 kilowatt hours (kWh) of electricity per year based on typical output, remember this is also influenced by where you are in the country and the solar panel system design.

 The average annual energy output for a one to two-bedroom home is 1,590 kWh, so your garage roof solar panels could potentially generate enough energy to cover a large part of your household needs.